Our environmental consultants have 15 years’ experience providing effective ecological mitigation to varying clients and development projects.

 There are over 400 invertebrate species which are priority species, plus others that are identified as priorities for action at a local level.
 We can create habitats of high value for invertebrates, including brown roofs, woodlands, meadows and wetlands, as well as designing and creating habitats for specific priority species when these are affected by development.

 Otters and their holts are fully protected, and in the UK the otter is listed as a priority species.
 We help enhance areas of habitat for otters by creating and restoring wetland habitat, enhancing waterway habitats and installing otter fencing to help protect otters from development works.

 We protect scarce plants on development sites, including translocating them to other areas as well as creating temporary nurseries.
 We also control invasive species including Japanese knotweed, giant hogweed and bamboo.

 Britain has six reptile species including three species of snake.
 All Reptiles are protected and priority species; in addition, the smooth snake and sand lizard, are European Protected Species (EPS), requiring the specialist skills of our licensed surveyors.
 If populations cannot be retained in situ, our specialists can create new habitats and conduct species translocations.

 Our in-house arboriculture team provides specialist tree consultancy and tree management services across the UK, providing services including tree surveys, tree felling, crown reduction and deadwooding, stump treatment or removal, planting and woodland management.

 The water vole is another protected and priority species of mammal.
 We create and enhance watercourses, and manage vegetation including planting marginal areas, for the benefit of this species.

 White clawed crayfish

 White-clawed crayfish is a protected and priority species of invertebrate.
-We can enhance watercourse for this species and, if necessary, undertake rescues and translocation when in stream works necessarily affect this species.
+We can enhance watercourses for this species and, if necessary, undertake rescues and translocation when in-stream works necessarily affect this species.